trueheart78/redis-sub-test/README.md

 # Redis Subscription Test

-Using redis pub-sub, this Go code subscribes to two local channels: `taylor` and `swift`.
+Using redis pub-sub, this Go code subscribes to two local Redis channels: `taylor` and `swift`.
+It then uses an unbuffered channel in Go to monitor incoming messages.

 ![taylor swift](assets/taylor-swift.gif)